Better Research, Better Therapies

 These local research capacities and global strengths are being brought together under one roof at BIH.
 In this way, a novel and lasting translational research structure is being established on a regional level — a structure contributing to improved human health in Berlin, Germany, Europe, and beyond.

 BIH receives institutional funding from the German federal government and the state of Berlin in a ratio of 90:10.
-The funding for the upcoming period 2017–2020 will be approximately 290 million euros.
-BIH is also supported by the Private Excellence Initiative of Johanna Quandt with additional 40 million euros by 2020.
-The funds are managed by the Charité Foundation.
+BIH is also supported by the Private Excellence Initiative of Johanna Quandt.
+The funds are managed by the Stiftung Charité.

 Within the German science system, BIH is a novel translational research institution.
 For the first time in Germany, academic, clinical, and patient-oriented research is being brought together with non-academic basic research to form a new structure.